-5. Net income from commercial and service investments to net revenue stream (Prudential Indicator 6)

-5.1 The update to the Prudential Code in 2021 introduced a new prudential indicator intended to show how reliant a local authority is on income from commercial and service investments, and therefore how exposed the authority is to the loss of this income.
+- 5. Net income from commercial and service investments to net revenue stream (Prudential Indicator 6) - 5.1 The update to the Prudential Code in 2021 introduced a new prudential indicator intended to show how reliant a local authority is on income from commercial and service investments, and therefore how exposed the authority is to the loss of this income.

-Table 5: Net Income from Commercial and Service Investments to NetRevenue Stream (Prudential Indicator 6)
+Table 5: Net Income from Commercial and Service Investments to Net Revenue Stream (Prudential Indicator 6)

 5.2 The Authority has two discrete buildings at fire station sites classified as investment properties on its Balance Sheet.
 These buildings are at the Winchester and Redbridge fire stations and have excess capacity not needed in the operation of the Fire and Rescue Service.
 This excess capacity has been rented out to other public sector organisations.
 This benefits the partners in providing space at an appropriate site, whilst also generating additional income for the Authority to benefit the revenue budget.
-These sites are classified as investment properties within the Authority's accounts as they are discrete assets now held primarily for financial return.
-Although classed in this way, using surplus assets in this way is a very different situation from a risk management point of view from the Authority actively going out to buy and/or develop commercial property for investment purposes.
+Although classed as investment properties on the Balance Sheet, using surplus assets in this way is a very different situation from a risk management point of view from the Authority actively going out to buy and/or develop commercial property for investment purposes.
 The income from these rental agreements is a very small proportion of the overall financing of the Authority.